 How to take it: Take 200 to 250 mg per day, keeping in mind that the average daily recommendation for adults should be around 300-400 mg, depending on age and sex.
 Always follow the manufacturer’s dosage guidelines.

 Safety: Talk to your doctor before taking a magnesium supplement if you also take proton pump inhibitors, diuretics, antibiotics, or bisphosphonates.
 If you take any of these, you may still be able to take magnesium supplements, but you’ll likely need to take them at different times of day.

 Certain fatty acids, such as gamma-linoleic acid and alpha-linoleic acid, have anti-inflammatory effects that may help with PMS symptoms.
 Gamma-linoleic acid is found in evening primrose oil, which has a long history of being used for PMS.
 However, more research is needed to back up its uses for PMS symptoms.

-Still, a 2011 study found that a mixture of essential fatty acids that included gamma-linoleic acid, oleic acid, and linoleic acid reduced PMS symptoms in people who took 1 to 2 grams of the mixture every day.
+Still, a found that a mixture of essential fatty acids that included gamma-linoleic acid, oleic acid, and linoleic acid reduced PMS symptoms in people who took 1 to 2 grams of the mixture every day.
 This improvement in symptoms was stronger after six months of taking the oil mixture, compared to results after three months.

 You can buy supplements containing a similar blend of essential fatty acids here.

 How to use: Follow the manufacturer’s dosage guidelines for the blend you choose.

 Safety: Talk to your doctor before taking an essential fatty acid supplement if you take any other medications or herbal supplements.
 This is especially important if you take an anticoagulant or antipsychotic medications.